express-validator/express-validator/docs/feature-error-messages.md

 );
 ```

+You may still use the [`.withMessage()` method](api-validation-chain.md#withmessagemessage) to
+override any message obtained from the custom validator with a custom message that is more appropriate
+to the route's context.

+This is especially useful if you wish to reuse a custom validator function across several routes
+throughout the application.

 ### Field Level

 Messages can be specified at the field level by using the second parameter of the